googleapis/google-cloud-cpp/google/cloud/compute/README.md

 # Compute Engine API C++ Client Library

-This directory contains an idiomatic C++ client library for the [Compute Engine API][cloud-service-docs], a service to create challenges and verify attestation responses.
+This directory contains an idiomatic C++ client library for the [Compute Engine API][cloud-service-docs], a service that lets you create and run virtual machines on Google’s infrastructure.

 ## Quickstart